-Breakfast: Chilaquiles with Pepitas, Charred Corn, and Black Beans/a>
+Breakfast: Chilaquiles with Pepitas, Charred Corn, and Black Beans

 Lunch: Vegetarian dim sum, bok choy with shiitake mushrooms, and brown rice from Red Egg.

-If my experiences at a meat-heavy largely American-based restaurant yesterday is any indication, picking good restaurants to be vegan in takes a bit more homework than blindly agreeing to whatever my sister picks.
+If my experiences at meat-heavy largely American-based restaurants are any indication, picking good restaurants to be vegan in takes a bit more homework than blindly agreeing to whatever my sister picks.

 Here's a good way to start: before you go, ask yourself, does the cuisine served at restaurant [Y] come from a country with a history of vegetarianism at least a couple centuries old?
 If the answer is yes, chances are you're off to a good start.